+Silicon Valley teenager pitching her third tech start-up.
 SAN FRANCISCO (KGO) -- Diane Keng was working the expo floor Wednesday at the Web 2.0 Expo at Moscone West.

-She is the co-founder and marketing chief for the latest Silicon Valley start-up, housed in a garage in Cupertino.
+They're usually pointed at the execs behind the booths talking about their products or services.
+Is Google Squared a Content-Snatching Death Star? - San Francisc.
 Google is a "digital vampire" in the words of Dow Jones CEO Les Hinton.

+Tim O’Reilly: Steve Jobs Is Trying To Build A Fundamental Challe.
 This morning during his keynote talk at Web 2.0 Expo, Tim O’Reilly took a look at the State of the Internet Operating System — a term he uses to describe the intertwined web services like search, the social graph, and payments systems that power applications on the web (and increasingly, mobile devices).

 During his talk, he gave a report card of sorts for tech companies like Google, Apple, Facebook and Microsoft.
 Apple, he says, “has a vision of world domination”, and that with the App Store platform Steve Jobs is trying to build a fundamental challenge to the web.
 But it falls short in one key area: O’Reilly believes that Apple doesn’t understand the importance of web-based services, as evidenced by its decision to make its (somewhat lackluster) MobileMe service premium, with little in the way of a social graph.
 Another major player O’Reilly talked about was Facebook.
 News Websites Discuss Life Without Google - Digits.
 Web 2.0 expo - Techmeme Search.
 Techmeme Search finds "items", i.e. blog posts, news stories and tweets, that have appeared as headlines on Techmeme.